-We provide guidance to local governments and state agencies to help them determine whether a project or proposal needs environmental review using the SEPA process.
+State and local agencies determine whether a project or proposal needs environmental review using the SEPA process.

 Unless specifically exempted by statute or state SEPA rules (see WAC 197-11-800 through 890), an environmental review is required for all agency actions related to proposed projects, regardless whether the applicant is from the private or public sector.
 These actions include: